eRGiBi/DRL-DroneNavigation/README.md

 Specific dir for the conda environment.

 1. Frame skipping
-2. Testing for added noise
+2. Testing for added noise to ease the sim-to-real transfer